eTherapyPro | Online Therapy Chat | Online Therapy

 Group therapy and support groups are another form of treatment for anxiety disorders.
 Meeting with other people who share your challenges can be helpful and supportive.
 Knowing you are not alone in these situations can provide strength to overcome and endure.
 These groups are often led by a mental health professional and are made up of others with a similar diagnosis.
 A group setting helps individuals stay accountable for reaching their goals and offers beneficial social support.

 Learning different methods to help a person relax can be very helpful in managing anxiety symptoms.
-These tools include relaxation techniques such as practicing mindfulness, guided imagery and breathing techniques.
+These tools include relaxation techniques such as practicing mindfulness, guided imagery, and breathing techniques.
 Learning to slow and control your breathing is an excellent way to shift your focus and initiate relaxation.

 Guided imagery is a technique that involves using your imagination to transport your mind to a calm and relaxing environment, allowing your mind to relax and the anxiety to pass.
 This can be done with another person present to guide you, or with a recorded audio track.